Shougo/ddc.vim/README.md

 ## Introduction

-I have chosen denops.vim framework to create new auto completion plugin.
+I have chosen denops.vim framework to create new plugin.
 Because denops.vim is better than neovim Python interface.

 * Easy to setup